All Episodes

-From the safe and secretive compound of the EIB Southern Command, it's Rush Limbaugh, the Excellence and Broadcasting Network, another hour of broadcast excellence straight ahead, as I am firmly ensconced in the prestigious and distinguished Attila the Hun chair at the respected Limbaugh Institute for Advanced Conservative Studies.
+From the safe and secretive compound of the EIB Southern Command, it's Rush Limbaugh, the Excellence in Broadcasting Network, another hour of broadcast excellence straight ahead, as I am firmly ensconced in the prestigious and distinguished Attila the Hun chair at the respected Limbaugh Institute for Advanced Conservative Studies.

 Lots of on-site reports from the tea parties are coming in.